Skip to main content

 • ACCOUNTADMIN

-Inheriting Grants defined in Schema
+Inheriting grants defined in a schema

 databases: